 Information collected and what it is used for

-We may collect the following information and share it with third parties, including but not limited to breakdown recovery companies, credit hire vehicle companies, panel solicitors’ firms, Police, local councils, DVLA and medical professionals.
-We collect the followings.
+We may collect the following information and share with third parties inducing but not limited to breakdown recovery companies, credit hire vehicle companies, panel solicitors firms, police, local councils, DVLA and medical professionals.

 - Personal details including name, address, date of birth, contact numbers, email address, occupation, national insurance number, GP and hospital details

-- Vehicle details, including ownership documents, MOT and insurance details
+- Vehicle details, including ownership, MOT and insurance details

 - Accident circumstance details